GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### You might not think that programmers are artists, but programming is an extremely creative profession.
-It's logic-based creativity.
+> ### If you want more effective programmers, you will discover that they should not waste their time debugging, they should not introduce the bugs to start with.
 >
-> ~ *John Romero*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts